CodingItWrong/outsidein.dev/docs/next-steps.md

 ## Epilogue
 We've reached the end of this guide.
 I wrote it because I couldn't stop thinking about, talking about, and advocating for outside-in test-driven development and the other agile development practices we've looked at.
-And the reason for that is because they solve a problem that I haven't seen solved any other way: the problem of development slowdown over time due to code that is hard to work with.
+And that's because they solve a problem that I haven't seen solved any other way: the problem of development slowdown over time due to code that is hard to work with.

 New languages and frameworks don't fix this problem, because you can make a mess in any language.
 More process doesn't fix the problem if the process doesn't account for change.
 Trying harder doesn't fix the problem, because we're human and have limited capacity.

-The reason agile development practices work is that they are based on an accurate view of reality: one where change is inevitable and people have limited capacities.
+The reason agile development practices work is that they are based on a realistic view of software development: a view that change is inevitable and people have limited capacities.
 They're the best way I've found to deliver value to my employers and to have a smooth and calm development experience.

 And now you have a foundation and a taste of those practices.
-I hope you'll try putting them into practice in your development work.
+I hope you'll try putting them to use in your development work.
 I think you'll like the results.

+Thanks for reading, and keep in touch!

 [cypress]: https://docs.cypress.io/guides/overview/why-cypress.html